LFPy/LFPy/documentation/sources/using.rst

 Other file formats
 ------------------

-In the developer branch of LFPy, we've added support for SWC, NeuroLucida3 and NeuroML file formats, but consider this experimental and is poorly tested.
+Support for SWC, NeuroLucida3 and NeuroML file formats is added, but consider this experimental and is poorly tested.
 If there is something wrong with the files, strange behaviour may occur or LFPy may even fail to load the desired morphology at all.